ialhashim/DenseDepth/README.md

 **[Update] Our latest method with better performance can be found here [AdaBins](https://github.com/shariqfarooq123/AdaBins).**

-Offical Keras (TensorFlow) implementaiton.
+Official Keras (TensorFlow) implementation.
 If you have any questions or need more help with the code, contact the **first author**.

 **[Update]** Added a [Colab notebook](https://github.com/ialhashim/DenseDepth/blob/master/DenseDepth.ipynb) to try the method on the fly.